- A CT scan is a fast, painless, and non-invasive medical imaging test used to screen for cancer.

 Our full body MRI protocol has been optimized to find cancer early while being relatively fast—at 60 minutes.
 Our protocol is in its 6th generation and combines 40 different series and thousands of MR images to cover most major vital organs.

-At $1,950 or $180 a month, the Ezra Full Body screens for potential cancers in the head, neck, abdomen, and pelvis.
-Here is a list of the organs covered from our Full Body:
+At $1,950 or $180 a month, the ezra Full Body screens for potential cancers in the head, neck, abdomen, and pelvis.
+Here is a list of the organs covered in our Full Body:

 - Adrenal glands

-At $2,350 or $220 a month, the Ezra Full Body Plus is our most advanced service that scans up to 14 organs by including a 5-minute low-dose chest CT for those who medically qualify, coronary calcium scoring of the heart, and a Prostate MRI with IV contrast to screen for prostate cancer.
+At $2,350 or $220 a month, the ezra Full Body Plus is our most advanced service that scans up to 14 organs by including a 5-minute low-dose chest CT for those who medically qualify.

 Which scan is better?